wfscheper/stentor/.github/CONTRIBUTING.md

 - `stentor` adheres to the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/>) standard for commit messages.
   You also may want to read [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/).
-  Conventional commits takes precendence when it *How to Write a Git Commit Message* disagree.
+  The conventional commits standard takes precendence when *How to Write a Git Commit Message* disagrees.

 ## Tools